-Genevieve’s past work includes helping heart defibrillator patients after a Guidant recall of nearly 50,000 ICDs.
+Genevieve’s past work includes helping heart defibrillator patients after a Guidant recall in 2006.
 She represented patients who suffered serious injuries and death following use of the recalled prescription drug Vioxx.
-Genevieve currently represents patients who have experienced knee replacement failure, as well as people hurt by Abilify, Asbestos, Yaz, Transvaginal Mesh, Actos, and various recalled hernia mesh products.
+She has assisted hundreds of clients in obtaining settlements for defective products including Yaz, transvaginal mesh, hernia mesh, Actos, to name a few.

 During 2007-2009, Genevieve spent nearly 75% of her time providing pro bono legal services to the survivors and families who lost loved ones as a result of the I-35W Bridge Collapse.
 The consortium was successful in obtaining recoveries exceeding $75 million.

-Genevieve serves the community through ongoing pro bono work where she represents victims of domestic violence seeking to obtain court orders for protection, immigrants seeking to update immigration documents, and high school students seeking protection of their first amendment rights to equal access to school facilities.
+Genevieve serves the community through ongoing pro bono work where she has represented victims of domestic violence seeking to obtain court orders for protection, immigrants seeking to update immigration documents, and high school students seeking protection of their first amendment rights to equal access to school facilities.

-Genevieve is the Treasurer for the Minnesota Association for Justice, having served on the Board of Governors since 2009, and was proud to receive the “Member of the Year” award in 2012.
+Genevieve is currently the Secretary for the Minnesota Association for Justice, having served on the Board of Governors since 2009, and was proud to receive the “Member of the Year” award in 2012.
 She is a member of the Board of Governors for the American Association for Justice.
-Genevieve is rated by SuperLawyers as a Rising Star and/or Super Lawyer.
+Genevieve is rated by SuperLawyers as a Super Lawyer.

 On a personal note, Genevieve volunteers and raises money for scholarship funds for her alma mater, St. Paul Central High School.
 She also serves as a volunteer coach for the Minnesota Youth Ski League (in winters when we have snow!).
 In whatever free time she has left, she enjoys recreational marathons, teaching her kids how to swing a hammer, shovel class five, and cheer for her MN sports teams.